EHI: End-to-end Learning of Hierarchical Index for Efficient Dense Retrieval: Experiments

-{\bf Effect of height.} We study the accuracy of \EHI when extending to multiple heights of the tree structure to extend its effectiveness in accurately indexing extensive web-scale document collections.
+We study the accuracy of \EHI when extending to multiple heights of the tree structure to extend its effectiveness in accurately indexing extensive web-scale document collections.
 Traditional indexing methods that rely on a single-height approach can be computationally impractical and sub-optimal when dealing with billions or more documents.
 To address this challenge, \EHI treats height as a hyperparameter and learns the entire tree structure end-to-end.
-Our experimental results in Figure~\ref{fig:height_ablation} demonstrate that trees with $H=2$ also exhibit similar performance on the MS MARCO as $H=1$.
-This extension enhances scalability and efficiency when indexing large web-scale datasets.
-For instance, \EHI~trained on Scifact with equal number of leaves, we notice a significant speedup with increasing height; for example at $(B=64,H=1)$, $(B=8,H=2)$, and $(B=4, H=3)$, we notice a per-query latency of $2.48$ ms, $2.40$ ms, and $1.99$ ms respectively at the same computation budget.
-This extension to hierarchical k-ary tree is absolutely necessary for scalability and discussed in further detail in Appendix~\ref{appendix:additional_height}.
+This extension to hierarchical k-ary tree is absolutely necessary for scalability.